Aliases for AFP Gene

 Previous GeneCards Identifiers for AFP Gene

 This gene encodes alpha-fetoprotein, a major plasma protein produced by the yolk sac and the liver during fetal life.
-Alpha-fetoprotein expression in adults is often associated with hepatoma or teratoma.
+Alpha-fetoprotein expression in adults is often associated with hepatocarcinoma and with teratoma, and has prognostic value for managing advanced gastric cancer.
 However, hereditary persistance of alpha-fetoprotein may also be found in individuals with no obvious pathology.
 The protein is thought to be the fetal counterpart of serum albumin, and the alpha-fetoprotein and albumin genes are present in tandem in the same transcriptional orientation on chromosome 4.
 Alpha-fetoprotein is found in monomeric as well as dimeric and trimeric forms, and binds copper, nickel, fatty acids and bilirubin.
-The level of alpha-fetoprotein in amniotic fluid is used to measure renal loss of protein to screen for spina bifida and anencephaly. [provided by RefSeq, Jul 2008]
+The level of alpha-fetoprotein in amniotic fluid is used to measure renal loss of protein to screen for spina bifida and anencephaly. [provided by RefSeq, Oct 2019]

 GeneCards Summary for AFP Gene

 AFP (Alpha Fetoprotein) is a Protein Coding gene.
-Diseases associated with AFP include Alpha-Fetoprotein Deficiency and Hereditary Persistence Of Alpha-Fetoprotein.
-Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and FOXA2 and FOXA3 transcription factor networks.
-An important paralog of this gene is AFM.
+Diseases associated with AFP include Alpha-Fetoprotein Deficiency and Alpha-Fetoprotein, Hereditary Persistence Of.
+Among its related pathways are FOXA2 and FOXA3 transcription factor networks and Embryonic and Induced Pluripotent Stem Cells and Lineage-specific Markers.
+An important paralog of this gene is ALB.

 Binds copper, nickel, and fatty acids as well as, and bilirubin less well than, serum albumin.
 Only a small percentage (less than 2%) of the human AFP shows estrogen-binding properties.